MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/trial-syntex.md

 - admindeeplinkMAC
 search.appverid:
 ms.localizationpriority: medium
-description: Learn how to try Microsoft Syntex services for free during a limited offering.
+description: Learn how to try Microsoft Syntex services during a limited offering.
 ---

-# Try out Microsoft Syntex for free and explore its features
+# Try out Microsoft Syntex and explore its features

 Microsoft Syntex (evolving to be SharePoint Premium) is a powerful tool that lets you do more with your documents.
-You can process, analyze, create, sign, translate, manage, and enhance them with ease.
+You can process, analyze, create, sign, manage, and enhance them with ease.

-And now for a limited time, you can try some of these features at no cost when you set up [pay-as-you-go billing](syntex-azure-billing.md).
-It's a great way to try out Syntex capabilities, such as document processing, tagging, and translation, to see how you can use them to streamline processes in your organization.
+For a limited time, you can use included monthly capacity for some of these features when you set up [pay-as-you-go billing](syntex-azure-billing.md).
+It's a great way to try out Syntex capabilities, such as document processing, document tagging, and content assembly, to see how you can use them to streamline processes in your organization.

 ## Get started

-If you want to try some of these features for free, you can do so from January 1 to June 30, 2024.
+If you want to try some of these features, you can do so from January 1 to June 30, 2024.
 Here are the steps to follow:

 1. [Set up pay-as-you-go billing](syntex-azure-billing.md).